overture-stack/website/.dev/roadmap.md

 # Overture website: roadmap

 Planned work and open questions for <https://overture.bio>.
-This is the durable plan and the session-start entry point; per-change detail lives in `sessions/` and git history.
+This is the durable plan and the session-start entry point; it holds only what is still ahead.
+Completed work lives in `sessions/` and git history.

 ## Working documents

-- **`roadmap.md`** (this file): the durable plan, active work, open questions, deferred items.
+- **`roadmap.md`** (this file): the durable plan, open questions, deferred items.
 - **`tech-debt.md`**: known issues and deferred fixes.
 Entry format: `conventions/session-discipline.md` § Tech-debt entry format (see [AGENTS.md](../AGENTS.md)).
 - **`sessions/`**: dated work log, one file per contributor per day.